Longtan District, Taoyuan

 Longtan District (龍潭區 (Lóngtán Qū)) is a rural district in southern Taoyuan City, Taiwan.
 Longtan is home to the headquarters of the Republic of China Army.

-The township is known for the Buddhist temple in the center of Longtan Lake and the large Bainien community project.
+The district is known for the Buddhist temple in the center of Longtan Lake and the large Bainien community project.
 The area is surrounded by high-tech industries and mountains.

 Longtan is home to a number of military bases, and a few research installations.
 National Chung-Shan Institute of Science and Technology and Institute of Nuclear Energy Research are two of the more well known ones.

 History

 Longtan used to be a rural township of the former Taoyuan County.
 On 25 December 2014, it was upgraded into a district of Taoyuan City.